dschneideramphi/github-test/README.md

 4) Open this `README.md` file and remove exactly 1 word from the following sentence:

-This class is NOT the coolest class ever
+This class is the coolest class ever

 5) Use `git add` to let Git know that you've made changes to your two files: `success.txt` and `README.md`